jbiatek/BSGRulebook/rulebook.md

 <div class="newcaprica noallendings" markdown="1">
 At the distance indicated on the New Caprica objective card, the New Caprica phase begins.
 Gameplay continues, with all players interacting on New Caprica.
 The jump track is used one last time to bring back Galactica, and after Galactica returns the final jump will end the game.

 The final jump can only be initiated by the Admiral as an action, not by using the jump track or "FTL control".
 The [normal jump procedure](#jumping-the-fleet) is skipped, so there is no "Remove Ships" step and no Destination card is drawn.
-Instead, follow [the rules listed below for ending the game in New Caprica](#evacuating-new-caprica).
+Instead, follow [the rules listed above for ending the game in New Caprica](#evacuating-new-caprica).
 </div>

 <p class="cylonleader" markdown="1">After the final jump, Cylon Leaders must wait until all other effects are resolved before they can <span class="motive">reveal any "game is over" Motive cards</span><span class="agenda">declare their Agenda fulfilled</span>.</p>